hobbit-project/odin/README.md

 CMD java -cp odin.jar org.hobbit.core.run.ComponentStarter org.hobbit.odin.odindatagenerator.OdinDataGenerator

-the line **ADD scripts/download.sh /odin/download.sh** adds the script download.sh (included in the repository) into the docker container, so that the user can run ODIN using the TWIG mimicking algorithm
+which is the same as the previous example apart from the line **ADD scripts/download.sh /odin/download.sh**.
+This line adds the script download.sh (included in the repository) into the docker container working directory /odin/, so that the user can run ODIN using the TWIG mimicking algorithm.

 **Description of ODIN parameters**:
 * Duration of the benchmark: The user must determine the duration of the task by assigning a value in milliseconds to the field.
 The default value is set to 600,000ms.
 Note that the duration of each experiment is at most 40min.